pauldmccarthy/pauldmccarthy.github.io/_posts/2014-07-27-North-Wales.md

 picasa-album: 6040839055267466577
 ---

-<p>Seven days straight, climbing with friends in the mountains of North Wales,
-with blue skies every day, and not a drop of rain.
-I swear, it's always sunny in North Wales.</p>
+Seven days straight, climbing with friends in the mountains of North Wales, with blue skies every day, and not a drop of rain.
+I swear, it's always sunny in North Wales.